tumblr/chorus-timekeeper/README.md

 ## License

-This project is licensed under the [GNU GENERAL PUBLIC LICENSE](LICENSE).
+This project is licensed under the [GNU General Public License v2.0](LICENSE).